Luge Canada

 The Canadian Team has never looked back – developing the most successful group of athletes in the program’s history.

-Once happy to wear the national uniform at elite competition, Canada’s luge program has been on a steady progression to the top of the international luge standings thanks to the hosting of the 2010 Olympic Winter Games at home.
-Now boasting a talented group of athletes winning medals in all race disciplines at all levels, Luge Canada is a medal contender each week and determined to win its first Olympic medal
+Once happy to wear the national uniform at elite competition, Canada’s luge program was on a steady progression to the top of the international luge standings thanks to the hosting of the 2010 Olympic Winter Games at home.
+The program went on a medal-winning run until sliding onto the Olympic podium in 2018.

-The Whistler Sliding Centre gave birth to a pool of legacy babies on Canada’s west coast to the sliding sports including Youth Olympic Games medallist Reid Watts, and international medal winner Jenna Spencer.
+The bulk of this new generation of sliders are from the Whistler Sliding Centre which has given birth to a pool of legacy babies on Canada’s west coast to the sliding sports including Youth Olympic Games medalist Reid Watts, international medal winner Jenna Spencer, Youth Olympic Games medalist, Caitlin Nash, along with top performers, Trinity Ellis and Embyr-Lee Susko.

 Canadian Olympic Luge History